jewettaij/visfd/doc/doc_filter_mrc.md

 (123.833 133.333 64)
 ```
 This example describes two *different* connected objects
-(separated by the blank line).
+(separated by a blank line).
 For each of these objects, all of the voxels connected to the
 first voxel (for example, near position 16.5, 77, 73)
 will be joined with all of the voxels connected to the second voxel
 (near position 134, 75, 73).
+The voxels in the last two lines of the file
+will be connected together as well.

 *(Note: When using this format, coordinates are assumed to begin at 1,
        and are rounded down to the next lowest integer.
-       Coordinates do not have to lie exactly on the object you
+       These coordinates do not have to lie exactly on the object you
        are trying to segment.
-Nearby voxels should also work well.)*
+Nearby voxels should work adequately well.)*

 **WARNING:** *Do not forget to put spaces between each integer (not commas).*